 name of the site, concept of the site, contents, current support, management.

 Dan is a co-founder of Way to Russia.
 He met Dmitry at Moscow State University where they both studied economics.
 Nowadays he's based in Moscow getting his PhD degree, writing short stories, and enjoying life in the capital.
-During the last years he worked in FIRMA Style (design agency) and co-founded a popular Russian education portal Theory and Practice.
+During the last years he worked in FIRMA Style (design agency) and co-founded a popular Russian education portal Theory and Practice and BOLDKIT extreme sports video hosting platform.

 Elena joined our team in 2011.
 During her time in the university she did Chinese studies and lived there for two years.
 She's fluent in English and Chinese and is the new editor of our St. Petersburg guide and events section.